Resources for

 Moral Distress in Nursing: What You Need to Know

-Moral distress is a complex and challenging problem that can have a significant negative impact on the healthcare team — from hindering our ability to advocate for patients to leaving our job or the profession.
-During a crisis or disaster, the frequency and severity of moral distress increase.
-Acknowledging and addressing moral distress is essential to preserving our integrity.
+Moral distress is a complex and challenging experience that can have a significant negative impact on the healthcare team — from hindering our ability to advocate for patients to leaving our job or the profession.

 module image